octobercms/docs/services-error-log.md

 <a name="helpers" class="anchor" href="#helpers"></a>
 ### Helper functions

 There are some global helper methods available to make logging easier.
-The `traceLog()` function is an alias for `Log::info` with support for using arrays and exceptions as the message.
+The `trace_log()` function is an alias for `Log::info` with support for using arrays and exceptions as the message.

     // Write a string value
     $val = 'Hello world';
-    traceLog('The value is '.$val);
+    trace_log('The value is '.$val);

     // Dump an array value
     $val = ['Some', 'array', 'data'];
-    traceLog($val);
+    trace_log($val);

     // Trace an exception
     try {
         //
     }
     catch (Exception $ex) {
-        traceLog($ex);
+        trace_log($ex);
     }

-The `traceSql()` function enables database logging, when called it will log every command sent to the database.
+The `trace_sql()` function enables database logging, when called it will log every command sent to the database.
 These records only appear in the `system.log` file and will not appear in the admininstration area log as this is stored in the database and would result in a feedback loop.

-    traceSql();
+    trace_sql();

     Db::table('users')->count();